Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

 ```

 There were three ways, in which `relevant` scope could be applied when it was defined in `Holiday`.
 Lets test them when `scopeRelevant()` is defined in `HolidayQueryBuilder`:

 1. **Static call on class**
 ``` php
 >>> Holiday::relevant()->toSql()
 => BadMethodCallException with message 'Call to undefined method App\Models\Holiday::relevant()'
 ```

 2. **Direct call on query builder instance**
 ``` php
 >>> Holiday::query()->relevant()->toSql()
 => BadMethodCallException with message 'Call to undefined method App\Queries\HolidayQueryBuilder::relevant()'
 ```

 3. **By specifying scope name in a call to `scopes()` on query builder instance**
 ``` php
 >>> Holiday::query()->scopes('relevant')->toSql()
 => "select * from `holidays` where `date` >= ?"
 ```

-Scopes, defined in query builders, can be applied by specifying name in a `scopes()` call, but not by calling it directly on query builder instance or statically on model class.
+Scopes, defined in query builders, can be applied by specifying name in a `scopes()` method, but not by calling it directly on query builder instance or statically on model class.

-To make scopes on dedicated query builder behave the same way as the ones defined on model we need to add methods, which replicate scope calls.
+To make scopes on dedicated query builder behave in the same way as the ones defined on model we need to add methods, which replicate scope calls.
 It will look something like this:

 ``` php
 /**